Academic Classes

 Pre-requisite: Successful completion of Pre-Algebra (new students must receive sufficient score on our placement test)

-Class covers rational numbers and their applications, equations and inequalities, polynomials, factoring, rational expressions, functions and graphs, systems of equations, basic quadratics; student must have a scientific calculator (not on phone).
+Class covers rational numbers and their applications, equations and inequalities, polynomials, factoring, rational expressions, functions and graphs, systems of equations, basic quadratics

 • Algebra 2 Tues/Fri 11:00